liplum/CyberIO/SafelyWorkWith.md

 # Cyber IO can work with X safely

 The tests on this page has **only** referenced value and doesn't guarantee the accuracy.

-All tests **only** considered Cyber IO works with a single mod once.
 And the list below is **only** used to record the result on a specific version.
 Thus, they have timeliness and should be tested again soon.

 Therefore, if any result is outdated or wrong, please new an issue.

 Tip: Using **Ctrl-F** to search for the mod you want is an easy way.
+___

+### Mod Pack
+- Diamond Ore Mod v2.6.0 + New Horizon v1.11.0.6.1 + Spore Biomechs v1.3.5
+- [x] Fine.
+- Sapphirium v13.0 + DiverseTech v0.2.2 + Mindustry-Extended v1.09 + Opore Mod v69 + Missing Category Units v0.2.2 + Substructure v0.1.1 + United Network of Industries vaplha v1.0
+- Exotic Mod v0.7 Alpha + Progressed Materials v23.7 + Unlimited Armament Works v0.7.8.1 + Exogenesis v1.4 + Sharustry v0.2v
+- [x] Fine.
+- Exotic Mod v0.7 Alpha + Progressed Materials v23.7 + Unlimited Armament Works v0.7.8.1
+- [x] Fine.

+___
+All tests **only** considered Cyber IO works with a single mod once.

 ### Test List

 - BetaMindy(betamindy) v1.08
 - [x] OK, sk7725.
 - Singularity